 Mary Wilson B.A.
 (Psychology), Cert.Ed., P.G.Dip.Integrative Psychotherapy

-Hiya, I'm Mary and I help people to feel better about themselves so that they can get on with their lives.
+I also help anxious, depressed people who don't feel good about themselves to explore their feelings and begin to feel better about themselves so that they can get on with their lives.

 I can offer,